KU Student Housing Handbook

 Emergency Maintenance

-Maintenance emergencies should be reported to the building front desk or Student Housing Staff immediately.
-Facilities Services may be available to respond to emergencies outside of business hours upon request.
-Facility emergencies are defined as: any malfunction of life and safety equipment (I.e., discharged fire extinguisher, non-functioning smoke detector, door lock, window lock, heat/air conditioning, appliance malfunction, etc.), malfunction of property to the extent that performing essential functions is impossible (clogged toilet in private bathroom, etc.), or malfunction of property, that if not addressed, would cause damage to the facilities (pipe leaks, broken tile or cracked grout, ceiling or wall leaks, etc.)
+Maintenance emergencies should be reported to the building front desk or Housing & Residence Life Staff immediately.
+Facilities Services Maintenance and Custodial staff may be available to respond to emergencies outside of business hours upon request.
+Facility emergencies are defined as: any malfunction of life and safety equipment (iI.e., discharged fire extinguisher, non-functioning smoke detector, door lock, window lock, heat/air- conditioning, appliance malfunction, etc.), malfunction of property to the extent that performing essential functions is impossible (clogged toilet in private bathroom, etc.), or malfunction of property, that if not addressed, would cause damage to the facilities (pipe leaks, broken tile or cracked grout, ceiling or wall leaks, etc.).

 Pest Control